khadas/khadas_docs/source/vim1/HowToUseHardwarePWM.md

 ![pwm-Oscilloscope](/images/vim1/pwm-Oscilloscope.jpg)

+{% note info Note %}

-**Note**: If you use an oscilloscope to view the waveform, remember that the board and the oscilloscope need to share the GND
+If you use an oscilloscope to view the waveform, remember that the board and the oscilloscope need to share the GND.

+{% endnote %}

 ## Disable PWM